Opentrons/opentrons/api/docs/v2/new_modules.rst

 Temperature
 -----------

-To set the block temperature inside the Thermocycler, use :py:meth:`.ThermocyclerContext.set_block_temperature`.
+To set the block temperature inside the Thermocycler, use :py:meth:`~.ThermocyclerContext.set_block_temperature`.
 At minimum you have to specify a ``temperature`` in degrees Celsius:

 .. code-block:: python

         tc_mod.set_block_temperature(temperature=4)

-If you only specify a ``temperature`` in °C, the Thermocycler will hold this temperature until a new temperature is set, :py:meth:`~.ThermocyclerContext.deactivate_block` is called, or the module is powered off.
+If you don't specify any other parameters, the Thermocycler will hold this temperature until a new temperature is set, :py:meth:`~.ThermocyclerContext.deactivate_block` is called, or the module is powered off.

 .. versionadded:: 2.0